 The preprocessed data consist of normalizations of cues and responses by spell-checking them, correcting capitalization and Americanizing.

-In addition to normalizing cues and responses, this script will also extract a balanced dataset, in which each cue is judged by exactly 100 participant.
+In addition to normalizing cues and responses, the preprocessed file contains data in which each cue is judged by exactly 100 participants (see Github repository for details).

 Sometimes it's convenient to know how many participants give a specific response to a cue.
 In this case, you should download the associative strength files (i.e. the conditional probability of a response given a cue).